juliafmorgado/julia/content/english/posts/2024-04-03_cloud-native-dev-challenge1.md

 tags:
 categories:
     - Tech
-slug: /cloud-native-dev-create-simple-web-app-http-endpoints-host-github
+slug: /challenge-1-create-simple-web-app-http-endpoints-host-github
 ---

 It's been a while since I last caught up with [Mauricio Salatino](https://www.salaboy.com/about/), known as Salaboy, to delve deeper into enhancing my Cloud Native skills.
 Recently, he proposed a series of challenges designed to provide hands-on learning experiences.

-# Challenge 1
+# Cloud Native Developer - Challenge 1
 The first challenge detailed [here](https://github.com/salaboy/cloud-native-dev/tree/main/1) focuses on building a straightforward web application with HTTP endpoints and hosting it in a GitHub repository.
 You can find my repository [here](https://github.com/juliafmorgado/cloudnative-dev).

 Disclaimer: I utilized ChatGPT for assistance, with Salaboy's permission, to deepen my understanding of the project as I progressed.